-As part of a bilateral exchange with our partnering institutions, the HYC hosts medical students, residents, fellows and faculty each year.
-These trainees participate in clinical observership and research rotations at Duke ranging from four weeks to one year.
+One of our core values is emphasizing bi-directional exchanges and opportunities with our global partner site institutions.
+In this spirit, the HYC hosts medical students, residents, fellows and faculty each year.
+These trainees participate in clinical observership and research rotations at Duke ranging in length from four weeks to one year.

 Medical Student from Siriraj Hospital, Mahidol University in Bangkok, Thailand